TheJessieKirk/age_of_empires_iii_2007_expansion/README.md

 * _St.
 Elmo_ (Morgan's flagship) now has retextured sails to match the new flag design detailed above.

-* The Knights of St. John now have galleys instead of caravels, as this is more historically accurate.
+* The Knights of St. John now have galleys instead of caravels, as the Order historically made great use of galleys.

 * In _Breakout_, Alain Magnan's "knights" are now guard lancers instead of imperial hussars. _(I felt this a better reflection of the "knights" Morgan Black refers to, as well as the "heavy cavalry" Alain Magnan refers to __-Jess__)_